sudomakeinstall/sudomakeinstall/README.md

 # README #

 This repository is a home for the source code backing up the posts over at [davisvigneault.com](http://www.davisvigneault.com).
-If you see a problem, gimme a shout on Twitter [@sudomakeinstall](https://twitter.com/sudomakeinstall), or send me a pull request.
+If you see a problem, gimme a shout on [@sudomakeinstall](https://twitter.com/sudomakeinstall), or send me a pull request.

 Happy coding!